This post may contain affiliate links. Please see our disclosure policy for more details.

 Did you make this recipe?
 Leave a rating below and let me know how you liked the recipe!
 Your feedback means so much to me!

-Want to save this recipe?
+Want to save this recipe for later?

-Just enter your email and get it sent to your inbox!
-Plus you’ll get new recipes from us every week!
+Just enter your email and get it sent to your inbox.
+Plus you’ll get easy, family-friendly recipes every week to lighten your mealtime mental load.

 5 from 1 vote